choria-legacy/marionette-collective/website/reference/integration/chef.md

 You can now use your roles and recipe lists in filters:

 {% highlight console %}
-% mc-find-hosts --with-class role.webserver --with-class /apache/
+% mco find --with-class role.webserver --with-class /apache/
 {% endhighlight %}